 - Failing to pick up prescribed medications or refills

 - Neglecting to take a dose (or a number of doses)

 - Erroneously taking another individual’s prescription

 - Stopping a medication before the physician advises

 - Inappropriately using medication administering devices, such as syringes or inhalers

 - Using medication that is past its expiration date

 Medication management can be extremely complicated for older adults who often take a wide array of different prescriptions as well as over-the-counter medications.
-Hearts at Home reveals some of the top challenges older adults experience with medication adherence, and recommendations to help with each:
+Hearts at Home, the experts in, in-home care in Overland Park and nearby areas, reveal some of the top challenges older adults experience with medication adherence, and recommendations to help with each:

 - Memory Loss: Loss of memory is a crucial component in seniors being able to take medications continually as prescribed.
 Those with dementia or Alzheimer’s disease can either forget about taking their prescriptions, or forget that they have already taken them and end up taking too many dosages.